Homebrew/homebrew-cask/doc/reporting_bugs/pre_bug_report.md

 $ brew untap phinze/cask; brew untap caskroom/cask; brew update
 ```

 Retry your failing command.
-If the issue persists, [go back](../../README.md#reporting-bugs) and pick `My problem isn’t listed` to fill our bug report template.
+If the issue persists, [go back](../../README.md#reporting-bugs) and pick the appropriate instructions for your problem.